How Can We Help?

 Taking Action

-Mark as Spam & Delete: If you’re certain that the email is phishing, click on “Click here to mark this message as spam” at the bottom of the message to report it to the DHS SecureMail Anti-Spam service.
+Mark as Spam & Delete: If you’re certain that the email is phishing, click on “Click here to mark this message as spam” at the bottom of the message to report it to the DTS SecureMail Anti-Spam service.
 After you’ve marked it as spam, simply delete it.

 Phishing Email Example